 Is Long Term Care insurance on life support?
 There are new insurance products now available that might offer better long term care benefits than a traditional LTC policy.

 Did you know that 70 PERCENT of people over age 65 will need long term care?
 And there’s a 91 PERCENT chance that either you or your spouse will need long term care…at some point.
+That’s why there is Long Term Care Insurance.

 Long Term Care (LTC) is defined as needing assistance with the basic Activities of Daily Living (ADL), which include: Eating, Dressing, Bathing, Toileting, Continence, and Transferring.